slogan621/jsonapi/README.md

 -----------------------------------

-Generally, to decode, you create an instance of JsonParse, give it a string containing JSON to parse, call the Parse() method, and then inspect the results.
+Generally, to decode, you create an instance of JsonParse, give it a string containing the JSON to parse, call the Parse() method, and then inspect the results.

-Here is a example that illustrates parsing a JSON array that contains two integers:
+Here is a example that illustrates parsing a JSON array whihc contains two integers:

         std::string str("[17, 18]");